remance/Masendor/data/ruleset/tutorial/lore/readme.md

 Lore file: As the name suggested, this file contain historical or lore context of the subsection.

-It is possible to replace text paragraph with image using IMAGE:\data\ruleset\"subfolder name"\lore\image\imagefile or FULLIMAGE: to draw image at the top left of the page with intend to draw over the whole two pages
+It is possible to replace text paragraph with image using IMAGE:ruleset\"subfolder name"\lore\image\imagefile or FULLIMAGE: to draw image at the top left of the page with intend to draw over the whole two pages